 Scientists at the Research Center Borstel have also access to flow cytometric equipment within the biosafety level 3 laboratory.
-Analyzes can be carried out on a BD FACSCantoII (3 laser, 8 fluorescence channels), or specifically for multiplex systems using a BD FACSArray (2 laser, 4 fluorescence channels).
-Within the BSL3 also a BioRad S3 cell sorter will is available, which is equipped with two lasers and four fluorescence channels.
+Analyzes can be carried out on a MACSQuant10 (3 lasers, 8 fluorescence channels).
+Within the BSL3 also a BioRad S3 cell sorter is available, which is equipped with two lasers and four fluorescence channels.

 The Fluorescence Cytometry unit is jointly managed by Dr. Jochen Behrends and Dr. Thomas Scholzen.